-Benjamin E. Powell Professor Emeritus of Romance Studies in Trinity College of Arts and Sciences
+Benjamin E. Powell Emeritus Professor of Romance Studies; French Studies

 External address: 02J Perkins Library, Durham, NC 27708